philmcminn/com1001-code/README.md

 using – here are some useful pointers for VS Code, for example: https://code.visualstudio.com/docs/remote/ssh.

-## 3. Use VSCode on Codio itself
+## 3. Use VSCode on Codio Itself (Pretty Easily Done)

 Finally VSCode may be used in a web browser on Codio itself.
 On Codio, go to "Tools", then "Install Software".
 Scroll down the list and select "VSCode".
 VSCode is now available in your web browser from your Codio box on port 4000.
 The URL depends on your Codio box name.
-This is the subdomain of your Codio Box domain, which is output whenever you start a terminal session.
-For example, my Codio Box domain is ``north-mister.codio.io``.
+This is the subdomain of your Codio Box domain, which Codio tells you whenever you start a terminal session.
+For example, it tells me that my Codio Box domain is ``north-mister.codio.io``.
 This means my box name is ``north-mister``.
 This means my URL for VSCode, if I installed it, would be https://north-mister-4000.codio.io.
-The URL is essentially identical to the base URL of your web applications launched from Codio, as discussed in lectures, but using port 4000.
+Note that this URL is essentially the same as the base URL of your web applications launched from Codio (as discussed in lectures), but using port 4000.

 # Problems or Feedback

-We welcome any feedback, including positive comments of any kind or constructive criticism that you may have.
+We welcome feedback including any constructive criticism or positive comments that you may have.

 If you are experiencing problems with using the repository, please contact the module lecturer that owns it – [Phil McMinn](https://mcminn.io).